-We once again have paperback copies of the Reader for sale.
-We also have some hardback copies available for schools and libraries, please contact us re. availability at [email protected]
+We once again have paperback copies of the Reader for sale – visit our online shop to purchase.
+We also have some hardback copies available for schools and libraries, please contact us re. availability at email@example.com.

 Most of the text of the READER is available on Google Books (free).